Nuxt 3 Hybrid Rendering: Pre-Render Dynamic Routes (SSG)

 option in nuxt.config.ts

 is sufficient (refer to the documentation).
-However, this might not be enough for dynamic routes whose content is fetched from an API.
+However, this might not be enough for dynamic routes when content is fetched from an API.
 For example, if you have a dynamic route pages/articles/[slug].vue

 for different articles of an online shop.
 In this case, the nitro

-option from the Nuxt configuration or the nitro:config
+option from the Nuxt configuration or the prerender:routes

 lifecycle hook might be more suitable.